500px/px-service-client/README.md

 The features are:

 #### Px::Service::Client::Base
 This class provides a basic `make_request(method, url, ...)` method that produces an asynchronous request.
-The method immediately returns a `RetriableResponseFuture`.
+The method immediately returns a `Future`.
 It works together with `Multiplexer`(discussed below) and uses [Typhoeus](https://github.com/typhoeus/typhoeus)  as the underlying HTTP client to support asynchronicity.

 **Customized clients usually inherit this class and include other features/mixins, if needed.**